PalomaHernandez/DataDefenders-laravel/README.md

 **UniManager** is the ultimate app to manage your University's job and scholarship offers!

-## To-do list

-- Implement Swagger UI.
-- Explain everything about this system on this README, and add any important comments such as deployment information.
-- Test site on different browsers.

 ## Descripción general

 El proyecto consiste en una aplicación web que permita la gestión e inscripción a puestos laborales y becas que se ofrecen en una universidad.